bellebethcooper/conference-diversity/README.md

 ### Avoid examples that exclude others

 Say you have some hypothetical programmers in your talk.
 Making them all cisgender, white men perpetuates this stereotype of programmers and excludes programmers who don't fit that description.
-Try to make your examples diverse or neutral.
+Try to make your examples diverse, or make them neutral by using generic figures, non-gendered language such as "they/them", and avoiding gendered names.

 ### Ask diverse people to watch you practise